Edu4rdSHL/based.fish/README.md

 - It considers the date of the last use, the frequency of use, and the context of the current command line input.
 Suggestions are made based on this information.
 - If you are in a directory where you have previously used a command multiple times, it will suggest that command first, then the second most used command, and so on.
-- For convenience, during the current session, it will always suggest your previous command first and then go back to the most used commands in the current directory.
+- For convenience, during the current session, it will always suggest your previous command first and then append the most used commands in the current directory, and then then global ones.
+It's to replicate the "normal" behavior of most shells.

 ## Installation